tedchain/tedchain-technology/README.md

 Openchain is capable of immutability by committing a hash of the entire ledger (the **cumulative hash**) onto a non-reversible Blockchain such as Bitcoin.

-.. note:: In the current version, the only anchoring mode available is the ``blockchain`` mode, based on the Bitcoin blockchain.
+Note: In the current version, the only anchoring mode available is the ``blockchain`` mode, based on the Bitcoin blockchain.
 Different anchoring modes will be available in the future, such as anchoring in a central repository.

 With the Bitcoin anchoring mode, one transaction is committed in every Bitcoin block, and contains the cumulative hash at the current time.